Irene Baird: Civil Servant

 Baird lost her film board position in 1947 when she was accused of being a communist by the Minister of National Revenue, James McCann.
-However, she was soon rehired as the first information officer in the Department of Mines and Resources.
+She was soon rehired as the first information officer in the Department of Mines and Resources.
 In 1962, she became the first woman to lead an information division in the federal government.
 Her office, as part of the renamed Department of Northern Affairs and National Resources, encompassed Canada's Arctic.
 She was a frequent and intrepid traveller to the region.
 She published lectures, articles, and pamphlets about the Arctic.
 She regularly gave lectures on radio and television.
 Her writing regarding the Inuit and the north was often promotional in tone, as required by her position.
 Baird was supportive of Inuit efforts to preserve their own culture against southern whites.
 During this period she wrote travel narratives, poetry, and short stories.
-Her poetry often displayed themes of tragedy and alienation, Baird's literary work appeared in Saturday Night, Beaver, North, Canadian Geographical Journal, and the Unesco Courier.
+Her poetry often displayed themes of tragedy and alienation.
+Baird's literary work appeared in Saturday Night, Beaver, North, Canadian Geographical Journal, and the Unesco Courier.
 She retired from the civil service in 1967, and after a few months settled in London.

 The Climate of Power and last years

 In 1971, Baird published her last novel, The Climate of Power.
 It details the struggles for power in the upper ranks of the Canadian civil service.
 George McKenna, a career bureaucrat, is resisting his impending retirement.
 He is also contending with an unhappy marriage to a much younger woman.
 McKenna has spent considerable time in the north, and considers the Inuit with a decided paternalism.
 He feels threatened by a younger, more modern bureaucrat, Roy Wragge.
-Eventually, on a boat trip in the Arctic ocean, McKenna rocks the boat so that Wragge falls in the water, consigning him to a certain death due to the cold water temperature.
+Eventually, on a boat trip in the Arctic Ocean, McKenna rocks the boat so that Wragge falls in the water, consigning him to a certain death due to the cold water temperature.
 On a final trip to the north, McKenna loses his feet to frostbite after stubbornly setting out on a trek in a snowstorm.
-Baird shows a deft hand in depicting the tensions and shifting alliances of the civil service.
+She showed a deft hand in depicting the tensions and shifting alliances of the civil service.
 The book is also a revealing window on the colonial encounter, conveying how government policy led to the disintegration of Inuit communities.
-However, the represented worldview showed its age compared to contemporary tastes.
+This worldview felt antiquated by contemporary tastes.
 Reviews were marginally favourable or negative.
 The weakly marketed book virtually disappeared without a trace.

 Due to failing health, Baird returned to Victoria in 1974.
 She lived there until her death on April 17, 1981, in Coquitlam, British Columbia.Sangster 2011, p.
 59.